 8. Water Play Set

 We bought Owen the water play set on the left side of the graphic nearly 2 years ago.
 Both boys loved playing with it last summer on our deck.
-I shared it quite often on my IG Stories.
+I share it quite often on my IG Stories during summer.
 It’s like a water table but more interactive.
 They teach kids how water moves and lock systems (depending on the set).
 To mix things up, I like to add a little dish soap to make foam/bubbles.
-The water play sets seem to be selling out quickly but here are some places where I’ve found some– Walmart, Target, Amazon.
+And these plastic monster trucks fit perfectly in the waterways.
+The water play sets seem to be selling out quickly, but here are some places where I’ve found some– Walmart, Target, Amazon, QVC, HSN, Bed, Bath & Beyond, and Selfridges & Co.